TaxoPress/TaxoPress/readme.txt

 6. If you have a term called “WordPress”, the Auto Links feature will find any instances of “WordPress” in your content and add a link to the archive page for that tag.

 == Changelog ==

+v3.5.0- [pending release]
+* Added: Add a Log for Auto Terms #1243
+* Fixed: Safeguards auto terms for large sites #1249
+* Fixed: Bug with on Suggested Terms #1250
+* Fixed: Change "TaxoPress - Settings" to just "TaxoPress" in metabox #1246
+* Fixed: Apply Auto terms batches and wait time to scheduled auto terms cron #1241
+* Fixed: Ways to process large numbers of posts in Auto Terms #1200
+* Fixed: Check compatability of all 3 widgets with WordPress 5.9 #1119
+* Fixed: Disable Free version when people install Pro #1234
+* Fixed: Tabbed Design for Terms for Current Post screen #1167
+* Fixed: Tabbed design for Related Posts screen #1166

 v3.4.5- 2021-02-07
 * Fixed: Can't delete terms in "Manage Terms" #1194